mike-jl/harpoonEx/README.md

 ```
 ### Delete item from Harpoon List
 This function also already exists in the plugin, but again, there are some caviats with the current implementation.
 With the delete method form harpoonEx, the item is not just set to nil, but removed from the list entirely.
 This prevents data loss on quitting nvim, because currently all items after a blank line are discarded. (see #573)
+The delete method takes three arguments, fhe first one, the list, is required.
+The socond one the index to delete and the third one is an option if the next harpoon item should be selected after the deletion.
 #### How to use:
 Add the following to your Harpoon plugin config:
 ```lua